initia-labs/OPinit/bots/README.md

 Batch submitter is a background process that submits transaction batches to the BatchInbox module of L1.

-1. Set batch submitter mnemonic on `.envrc`.
+1. Set batch submitter mnemonic on `.env`.
     ```bash
     export BATCH_SUBMITTER_MNEMONIC="..."
     ```